Michael McGrath (Irish politician): Early life

-McGrath was born in Cork in 1976.
-He studied commerce at University College Cork and later qualified as a chartered accountant.
+McGrath was born in 1976 and grew up in Passage West in Cork.
 His parents are described as having been non-political.
+He studied commerce at University College Cork and later qualified as a chartered accountant with KPMG and worked subsequently as Financial Controller of RedFM and Head of Management Information and Systems, University College Cork.

 Political career

 He was a member of Passage West Town Council from 1999 to 2007, and a member of Cork County Council for the Carrigaline local electoral area from 2004 to 2007.
-McGrath was first elected to the Dáil in 2007, and subsequently, he co-oped his brother Séamus to his county council seat.
-Séamus would, reportedly, become McGrath's closest political confidant.
+McGrath was first elected to the Dáil in 2007, and subsequently, his brother Séamus was co-opted to his county council seat.
+Séamus would, reportedly, become McGrath's closest political confidant and secured the largest number of votes in the 2024 Irish Local Elections.

 McGrath was one of the few Fianna Fáil TDs to survive their disastrous performance in the 2011 general election.
-In the aftermath, McGrath became the Opposition Spokesperson on Public Expenditure and Financial Sector Reform, but also held the role of Spokesperson for Finance following the death of Brian Lenihan in June 2011.
+In the aftermath, McGrath became the Opposition Spokesperson on Public Expenditure and Reform but also held the role of Spokesperson for Finance following the death of Brian Lenihan in June 2011.

 McGrath represented Fianna Fáil in the Oireachtas delegation that met the Bundestag's Budgetary and European Affairs committees, in Berlin in late January 2012.

+At the 2016 general election, McGrath outpolled his party leader Micheál Martin, with whom he shares a constituency.

 He represented Fianna Fáil in talks on government formation in 2016 and 2020.

-At the 2020 general election, McGrath outpolled his party leader Micheál Martin, with whom he shares a constituency.
+Minister for Public Expenditure and Reform (2020–2022)

 In June 2020, following the formation of a coalition government between Fianna Fáil, Fine Gael and the Green Party, McGrath was appointed as Minister for Public Expenditure and Reform.

+As Minister for Public Expenditure and Reform, McGrath was responsible for bringing forward Ireland's €165 billion National Development Plan 2021-2030 and negotiating two public sector-wide pay agreements.

+He also developed Ireland's National Recovery and Resilience Plan under the EU's Recovery and Resilience Facility (Next Generation EU) and was responsible for the Brexit Adjustment Reserve fund, the development of the Peace Plus Programme, and Ireland's European Regional Development (ERDF) Programmes.

+Minister for Finance (2022–2024)

 McGrath became Minister for Finance on 17 December 2022 as part of a cabinet reshuffle when Leo Varadkar succeeded Micheál Martin as Taoiseach as agreed in the coalition deal between Fianna Fáil, Fine Gael and the Green Party.

+In Finance Bill 2023, McGrath steered a range of important and complex legislation through the Irish parliament including the transposition of the EU Minimum Taxation Directive.

+In 2024 McGrath established two new long-term funds – the Future Ireland Fund, and the Infrastructure, Climate and Nature Fund – to underpin the sustainability and resilience of Ireland's public finances into the future.

+Budget 2024 introduced a range of income tax reductions and measures to support domestic enterprise.